wymp/ts-monorepo-poc/README.md

 This sucks a little because it means you still have to worry about dependency versions getting out of sync between packages, but ultimately that's a tradeoff of modular code.
-(NOTE: [syncpack](https://github.com/JamieMason/syncpack) is probably worth a look but I haven't actually checked it out yet.
-Another rather intriguing option is using the [`pnpm.overrides`](https://pnpm.io/package_json#pnpmoverrides) field to enforce version consistency.)
+(NOTE: [syncpack](https://github.com/JamieMason/syncpack) is probably worth a look but I haven't actually checked it out yet).

-So once again: If your package imports a dependency, list it in that package's `package.json`, and for any utilities, list them as top-level repo deps.
+The approach I've taken to this problem in this repo is to use the [`pnpm.overrides`](https://pnpm.io/package_json#pnpmoverrides) field in the top-level `package.json` file to enforce version consistency.
+For any dependency that I want to be the same across all of my packages, I install it at the top level, add an entry in `pnpm.overrides` for it.
+You can then run `pnpm --filter my-package i --save some-dep` for that dependency and it will add the correct version to that package's `package.json`.

 #### Dependency Versions